dante-ibanez-8196/SpritesAndBoids/README.md

 # SpritesAndBoids
 Final project for CS 485.
-A program which involves multiple sprites and boids.
+A program which involves multiple sprites (and boids if possibl).

 # Running the program
 I compiled and ran this program on Microsoft's Visual Studio Code editor with necessary Java plugins and extensions.
 If you are running this program on a zsh or unix terminal, type `javac Source.java` to compile the program and `java Source.java` to run the program assuming you have clone this repository.